Events and festivals in Macau: A-Ma Festival

-A-Ma is a Taoist goddess and is particularly revered in Macau.
-Also known as Tin Hau, she is the deity of fisher folk and other seafarers.
-Legend told of the story where a junk, while sailing across the South China Sea, was caught in a tremendous storm and was about to sink.
-All aboard were terrified but at the last minute, a beautiful young woman stood up and ordered the elements to calm down.
-It did and the junk reached land safely.
-This mysterious woman is none other than the Goddess A-Ma.
-A temple was built on the spot where she landed and it is still there to this day, on the Inner Harbor.
-The name Macau came to be when many centuries later, when Portuguese soldiers asked for the name of the place, the locals replied "A-Ma-Gao" (Bay of A-Ma).
+A-Ma is a Taoist goddess who is particularly revered in Macau.
+Also known as Tin Hau, she is the deity of fishermen and other seafarers.
+Legend tells of a story about a junk that, while sailing across the South China Sea, got stuck in a tremendous storm and was about to sink.
+All aboard were terrified, but at the last minute, a beautiful young woman stood up and ordered the elements to calm down.
+It did, and the junk reached land safely.
+This mysterious woman is none other than the goddess A-Ma.
+A temple was built on the spot where she landed, and it is still there to this day, on the Inner Harbour.
+The name Macau came to be when, many centuries later, Portuguese soldiers asked for the name of the place, the locals replied: "A-Ma-Gao" (Bay of A-Ma).
 It was eventually shortened to Macau.
-In recent times, a statue of A-Ma was erected on the highest point of Coloane Island.
-During the A-Ma Festival, offerings are made.
-There are also performances of Chinese opera.
+In recent times, a statue of A-Ma was erected at the highest point of Coloane Island.
+During the A-Ma Festival, offerings are made and there are also performances of Chinese opera.